5 Dystopian Books Like Tender Is The Flesh

 During the autopsy, he returns to life, attacks the doctor, and escapes the hospital.
 It sounds ridiculous, but it’s written in such a brilliant way that it’s quite believable.
 So he escapes prison, gets on a plane to America, and accidentally meets the other serial killer in America.
 So the two men forge a new friendship, go out on a killing spree, and wreak havoc.
 The scary part of the book is that these two killers are based on real people.

 The English serial killer is based on a man called Dennis Nilsen, who used to live in North London, a real serial killer.
 The American serial killer is based on a man called Jeffrey Dahmer, who is also a famous, famous killer in America.
 Both men are dead now, but they are real people, which makes the book even more terrifying.
-Both Tender Is The Flesh, and Exquisite Corpse have similar seriously graphic scenes.
+Both Tender Is The Flesh and Exquisite Corpse have similar seriously graphic scenes.

 The words jump out the page while you’re reading it.
 After you read it, it gives you nightmares.
 The killers in the story are written from the killer’s perspective, and the killers are not portrayed as the bad guys.
 You’re seeing the world through the eyes of these killers and during parts of the book.
 I wouldn’t say it glorifies murder, but it makes you see the world differently and makes the book even scary.
 So take it!